 How do I import the logo into Microsoft Word?

-We all have a need to include a UB or department logo in a Word document every now and then.
+We all have a need to include a University or department logo in a Word document every now and then.
 Reference and print our simple how-to on how to place the logo into your document and appropriately size it.
 When including the logo in a Word document, make sure you choose the EPS format.

 What’s the difference between PNG and EPS files?